senkuthegreat/Activities/docs/v1/api/metadata-json.md

 If the website doesn't have Open Graph tags, you can also look for a `<meta name="description" content="...">` tag, which serves a similar purpose.

 You should at least provide an English description.
 The PreMiD translation team will help with other languages.

+You can get a list of all available language codes from our API endpoint: `https://api.premid.app/v6/locales`

 ## URL